AlphabetsAlphabets/xpx-go-sdk-wiki/Transaction-Modify-multisig-account.md

 > *NOTE*: You can use websockets to wait explicitly for transaction instead of just time.Sleep()

+## Pre-requisites
+Before you do anything you must do the following:
+1. If you don't have a normal account create it [here](https://bctestnetwallet.xpxsirius.io/).
+	- When creating an account make sure the network the account is created on is on `Sirius Testnet 1`.
+2. Create two more accounts.
+These two accounts will be the cosigners.
+3. Copy the private key from all three accounts.
+4. From those three accounts choose which account will become the multisig account and which two will be cosigners.
+Make sure that the first cosigner has XPX in the wallet.
+XPX can be gained by visiting a [faucet](https://bctestnetfaucet.xpxsirius.io/#/).
+The faucet will ask for the address of the account, the address of an account is directly beneath the name of the account.

+On success XPX will be deducted from the first cosigner and the account specified to be converted to a multisig account will be converted to one.

 ### Modify multisig account transaction